-There are currently eight patrol vehicles, one chief vehicle, and one sergeant vehicle for police services and five fire trucks.
+There are currently seven patrol vehicles, one chief vehicle, and one sergeant vehicle for police services and four fire-fighting apparatuses.

 The Public Works Department is responsible for the construction and maintenance of the City's streets; placement and maintenance of traffic and other signage throughout the City; monitoring drainage systems and repairing when appropriate; inspection of public infrastructure construction; facility maintenance; limited fleet maintenance; and parks maintenance and improvements.
 The Public Works Department is currently comprised of three staff members and has four trucks for operational purposes.